giprocida/secret-fetch-from-Debezium/README.md

 The deployment, which utilizes the permissions defined in the `Role` object, prints all the containers for each pod and all the secrets from the `debezium-example` namespace where Debezium resides.
 Before we start, let's first highlight some key differences between Kubernetes running on Docker Desktop and Kubernetes running on Minikube.

+## Prerequisites ##

+1. Docker Desktop installed and Kubernetes enabled.
+2. Minikube installed.
+3. kubectl installed and configured to interact with both environments.

 ### Overview: How Minikube and Kubernetes on Docker Desktop Work ###